MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/general-ledger/cant-reverse-transactions.md

 General ledger adjustments are entered only by using ledger accounts.
 Therefore, they update only General ledger.

-- Most general ledger adjustments can be reversed individually from the **Transactions for \<main account>** page for the ledger (**LedgerTransAccount**).
+Most general ledger adjustments can be reversed individually from the **Transactions for \<main account>** page for the ledger (**LedgerTransAccount**).
 (The exact title of the page varies, depending on the selected main account.)
 The page shows each transaction that has been posted to the main account.
 It's typically opened from the **Trial balance list** page, or by selecting **Transactions** on the **Voucher transactions** page.

-- One or more general ledger vouchers can be reversed from the **Voucher transactions** page, and from the journal that the transaction was posted from.
+One or more general ledger vouchers can be reversed from the **Voucher transactions** page, and from the journal that the transaction was posted from.
 The exceptions are General ledger foreign currency revaluation, consolidation, and year-end close transactions.
-Those transactions are reversed from the pages from which the process was run from.
+Those transactions are reversed from the pages on which the process was run.

 #### Reasons why transactions can't be reversed